 If you get no results or too few results:

-Try one of these instead: capital punishment and racism
+Try one of these instead: "capital punishment" and racism; "death penalty" and

 4. Getting a copy of the actual article:

 Library databases often include PDF full text or HTML full

 text.
 Click on the full text link of